menu

 Real Estate

-Corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
+In addition, corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Sandy Hill neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
-In fact, no less than 74.3% of the real estate here is made up of such dwellings, which is higher than 99.8% of all U.S. neighborhoods.
+In fact, no less than 63.0% of the real estate here is made up of such dwellings, which is higher than 99.4% of all U.S. neighborhoods.

-In addition, if you like crowded places, then you will probably enjoy the the Sandy Hill neighborhood.
+Furthermore, if you like crowded places, then you will probably enjoy the the Sandy Hill neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.4% of neighborhoods in the U.S., with 21,879 people per square mile living here.

 People

-The Sandy Hill neighborhood is unique for having just 6.0% of adults here having earned a bachelor's degree.
-This is a lower rate of college graduates than NeighborhoodScout found in 96.2% of America's neighborhoods.
+The Sandy Hill neighborhood is unique for having just 5.3% of adults here having earned a bachelor's degree.
+This is a lower rate of college graduates than NeighborhoodScout found in 97.1% of America's neighborhoods.

 Diversity

 Did you know that the Sandy Hill neighborhood has more Dominican and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 62.2% of this neighborhood's residents have Dominican ancestry and 4.9% have Haitian ancestry.
+In fact, 55.7% of this neighborhood's residents have Dominican ancestry and 5.8% have Haitian ancestry.

 Sandy Hill is also pretty special linguistically.
-Significantly, 85.2% of its residents five years old and above primarily speak Spanish at home.
-This is a higher percentage than 99.1% of all U.S. neighborhoods.
+Significantly, 83.8% of its residents five years old and above primarily speak Spanish at home.
+This is a higher percentage than 99.0% of all U.S. neighborhoods.

 Migration / Stability

 Some neighborhoods have more internal cohesiveness than others.
 While other neighborhoods feel like a collection of strangers who just happen to live near each other.
 Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
 NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Sandy Hill neighborhood.
-What is interesting to note, is that the Sandy Hill neighborhood has a greater percentage of residents born in another country (50.7%) than are found in 97.8% of all U.S. neighborhoods.
+What is interesting to note, is that the Sandy Hill neighborhood has a greater percentage of residents born in another country (48.9%) than are found in 97.3% of all U.S. neighborhoods.

 The Neighbors

 The neighbors in the Sandy Hill neighborhood in Paterson are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 44.6% of the neighborhoods in America.
-With 18.9% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 67.1% of U.S. neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 47.4% of the neighborhoods in America.
+With 15.1% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 61.3% of U.S. neighborhoods.

-In the Sandy Hill neighborhood, 53.2% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 35.5% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (6.5%), and 4.8% in executive, management, and professional occupations.
+In the Sandy Hill neighborhood, 36.3% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 33.3% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (19.9%), and 10.5% in executive, management, and professional occupations.

 Languages

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Sandy Hill neighborhood is Spanish, spoken by 85.2% of households.
+The most common language spoken in the Sandy Hill neighborhood is Spanish, spoken by 83.8% of households.
 Other important languages spoken here include English and Italian.

 Ethnicity / Ancestry

-In the Sandy Hill neighborhood in Paterson, NJ, residents most commonly identify their ethnicity or ancestry as Dominican (62.2%).
-There are also a number of people of Puerto Rican ancestry (8.6%), and residents who report South American roots (7.3%), and some of the residents are also of Haitian ancestry (4.9%), along with some Mexican ancestry residents (3.0%), among others.
-In addition, 50.7% of the residents of this neighborhood were born in another country.
+In the Sandy Hill neighborhood in Paterson, NJ, residents most commonly identify their ethnicity or ancestry as Dominican (55.7%).
+There are also a number of people of Puerto Rican ancestry (10.9%), and residents who report South American roots (8.1%), and some of the residents are also of Haitian ancestry (5.8%), along with some Mexican ancestry residents (3.0%), among others.
+In addition, 48.9% of the residents of this neighborhood were born in another country.

 Getting to Work

-Here most residents (59.0%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (25.8%) and 8.6% of residents also hop out the door and walk to work for their daily commute.
+Here most residents (62.7%) drive alone in a private automobile to get to work.
+In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (21.4%) and 7.0% of residents also hop out the door and walk to work for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.

 Real Estate includes: